 Mental health and emotional wellbeing run through all of the core themes.
-You will study PSHE, citizenship and RE themes through lessons and events that address specific topics.
+You will study PSHE, citizenship and RE themes in tutor time, through our programme of assemblies and through events that address specific topics.

 Core Computing

 You will be taught the key elements of computing across the curriculum so that you can build on the knowledge you have acquired through studying computing at Key Stage 3.